-59.1.
-The sums contributed between 1958 and 1968 by the Chartered Institute of Transport acting on behalf of the contributors shall be applied to the establishment and maintenance of a Readership in Transport Studies and the promotion of transport studies in the University under the arrangements set out in sections 59.2 and 59.3 below.

-59.2.
-(1) The first charge on the net income of the endowment shall be the cost of the readership.
+- 5348.1.
+The sums contributed between 1958 and 1968 by the Chartered Institute of Transport acting on behalf of the contributors shall be applied to the establishment and maintenance of an Associate Professor in Transport Studies ("the Associate Professorship") and the promotion of transport studies in the University under the arrangements set out in sections 5348.2 and 5348.3 below. - 5348.2.
+(1) The net income of the endowment shall first be applied towards the salary and expenses of the holder of the Associate Professorship and associated overheads.